Qovery/documentation/website/guides/cloud-provider/guide-scaleway.md

 <Alert type="info">

-Follow [this guide][docs.using-qovery.configuration.cloud-service-provider.scaleway] to create your Scaleway credentials
+Follow [this guide][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart] to create your Scaleway credentials

 </Alert>

 To install Qovery on your Scaleway account, the `project id`, `secret access key` and `access key id` are required.
-Here is a comprehensive [step-by-step guide][docs.using-qovery.configuration.cloud-service-provider.scaleway] on how to generate your `secret access key` and `access key id`.
+Here is a comprehensive [step-by-step guide][docs.getting-started.install-qovery.scaleway.cluster-managed-by-qovery.quickstart] on how to generate your `secret access key` and `access key id`.
 If you already have those keys, then you can go to the next point.

 ## Configure Qovery